Is university is your next step? Eight questions to help you decide

 Deciding what to do after A-levels can be a particularly tough decision to make.
 Here’s our guide to finding your way.

-First off – accept there are lots of unknowns.
-Without a crystal ball you can’t know how your life will turn out if you go to university or if you choose a different route, but you can find out the facts and consider the alternatives.
+Top Tip – Accept there are lots of unknowns.
+You can’t know how your life will turn out if you go to university or if you choose a different route, but you can find out the facts and consider the alternatives.

 1. What’s your end goal?